cfpb/consumerfinance.gov/docs/testing.md

  - `--suite`: Choose a particular suite or suites to run.
    For example, `gulp test:acceptance --suite=content` or `gulp test:acceptance --suite=content,functional`.
  - `--specs`: Choose a particular spec or specs to run.
-   For example, `gulp test:acceptance --specs=contact-us.feature`, `gulp test:acceptance --specs=contact-us.feature,about-us.feature`, or `gulp test:acceptance --specs=foo*.feature`.
+   For example, `gulp test:acceptance --specs=header.feature`, `gulp test:acceptance --specs=header.feature, pagination.feature`, or `gulp test:acceptance --specs=filterable*.feature`.
 If `--suite` is specified, this argument will be ignored.
 If neither `--suite` nor `--specs` are specified, all specs will be run.
  - `--windowSize`: Set the window size in pixels in `w,h` format.
    For example, `gulp test:acceptance --windowSize=900,400`.
  - `--browserName`: Set the browser to run.